UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 Users can use interactive jobs which will give them that command line feel and flexibility and allow the use of graphical user interfaces.
 Users who need a Graphical User Interface (GUI) should consult the [onBunya User Guide](./OnDemand-Guide.md).

-Users have access to a `debug` queue for quick testing of new jobs and codes etc.
+Users have access to a `debug` QoS for quick testing of new jobs and codes etc.

 ### Interactive jobs